jometzg/dotnetcoresqlmanagedidentity/README.md

 # .NET Core Azure SQL Managed Identity
-A sample application demonstrating how to use managed identity with Azure SQL and app services
+A sample application demonstrating how to use managed identity with Azure SQL and app services.

+There are a number of blogs and documentation pages which discuss the steps on how to get an ASP.NET Core application to authenticate using a managed identity, but none of these has a fully worked sample with all of the source code.
+So that is what this sample attempts to do.

+It builds on the Azure documentation here

+And other blogs which provide some of the missing pieces here

+## The sample app
+This sample is a simple web API that returns the contents of the products table from the Azure SQL database sample "NorthWind" database.